userdashboard/dashboard/readme.md

     APT_PROXY="http://192.168.1.30:8081/repository/apt-proxy"
     NPM_PROXY="http://192.168.1.30:8081/repository/npm-proxy/"

-Testing S3 locally does not work with `act` yet because `localstack` is defined as a service and does not start.
 When running the Github Actions locally the storage may create Docker containers that need to be manually removed:

     $ docker container ls
     $ docker stop ab12 # first four digits of id